-- report their inventions not in compliance with university policy or with an employment contract or a patent agreement, but because they have agreed as parties to a federal agreement to do so.
+- report their inventions not to comply with university policy or with an employment contract or a patent agreement, but because they have agreed as parties to a federal agreement to do so.

 - sign paperwork to allow patent applications to be filed (the “declaration and oath” statements attesting that they are the true inventors), again as a consequence of their standing as parties to a federal agreement that obligates them to do so.

-- inventors are authorized by the university to assign their inventions to the government upon request, or to execute a license to the government.
+- inventors are authorized by the university to assign their inventions (acting in their private capacity, not as university employees) to the government upon request, or to execute a license to the government.
 That is, the university cedes this authority to inventors prior to any claim the university might make to own any given invention.
 The university does not have this authority outright–the university only may make a claim to inventions, and the (f)(2) delegation provides that the university will not prevent inventors from complying with their obligations as parties to the funding agreement.

 Q. So, do universities comply with the (f)(2) requirements?

 Universities instead have circumvented the standard patent rights clause and ignored the broader requirements on their use of inventions acquired with federal funding under 2 CFR 215.37.
 It is ironic that university administrators make such a big fuss about the need to “comply with Bayh-Dole” when the law does not apply directly to them, and they ignore the core of the standard patent rights clause that enables the apparatus authorized by the law.